British Flag

 1. Translation Model – Select between different translation providers.

-7. Tesseract Path – Path to the Tesseract OCR executable.
+9. Tesseract Path – Path to the Tesseract OCR executable (Tesseract only).

-10. Text Stability Threshold – How many consistent readings needed before translation.
+12. Text Stability Threshold – How many consistent readings needed before translation (Tesseract only).

-11. OCR Confidence Threshold – Minimum confidence for OCR text detection.
+13. OCR Confidence Threshold – Minimum confidence for OCR text detection (Tesseract only).

-12. Image Preprocessing Mode – How to process images for OCR.
+14. Image Preprocessing Mode – How to process images for OCR (Tesseract only).

-13. OCR Debugging – Option to show debug images and text in the Debugging tab.
+15. OCR Debugging – Option to show debug images and text in the Debugging tab (Tesseract only).

-14. Preview button – Opens OCR Preview window.
+16. Preview button – Opens OCR Preview window (Tesseract only).

-15. Remove Trailing Garbage – Option to remove text after the last punctuation mark.
+17. Remove Trailing Garbage – Option to remove text after the last punctuation mark (Tesseract only).

 OCR Preview

-Clicking the Preview button on the Settings tab opens a separate OCR Preview window.
+Clicking the Preview button on the Settings tab opens a separate OCR Preview window when using Tesseract OCR.
 This window displays:

 1. Processed Image (1:1 scale) – The preprocessed image being used for OCR recognition.